mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 ### Cut Copper

-- Copper can be Stonecut into 1 Cut Copper/Products (instead of 4) (also applies to Waxed/Exposed/Weathered/Oxidised Cut Copper/Products)
+- Copper can be Stonecut into 1 Cut Copper (and Products) (instead of 4) (also applies to Waxed/Exposed/Weathered/Oxidised Cut Copper)

 ### Wooden Planks

+- Wood/Hyphae can be Stonecut into Stripped Wood/Hyphae, Log/Stem (and Products)
-- Log/Stem/Wood/Hyphae can be Stonecut into Stripped Log/Stem/Wood/Hyphae, 4 Wooden Planks/Products, 2 Doors
+- Log/Stem can be Stonecut into Stripped Log/Stem, 2 Doors, 4 Wooden Planks (and Products)
 - Wooden Planks can be Stonecut into Wooden Stairs, 2 Slabs, Fence, Fence Gate, Trapdoor, Sign, 2 Pressure Plates, 4 Buttons

 ### Bamboo

+- Bamboo Block can be Stonecut into Stripped Bamboo Block
-- Bamboo Planks can be Stonecut into Bamboo Mosaic (Stairs/2 Slabs)
+- Bamboo Planks can be Stonecut into Bamboo Stairs, 2 Slabs, Fence, Fence Gate, Trapdoor, Sign, 2 Pressure Plates, 4 Buttons Bamboo Mosaic (Stairs/2 Slabs), Bamboo Mosaic (Stairs/Slabs)
 - Bamboo Mosaic can be Stonecut into Bamboo Mosaic Stairs, 2 Slabs
-- Bamboo Block can be Stonecut into Stripped Bamboo Block
--